Researchers, research managers, and businesses can now find funding opportunities quickly and easily

 Funding

-We also worked closely with the UKRI funding service team, who are building a new funding application system, to share our findings and to make sure the experience and metadata mapped between the 2 products.
+We also worked closely with the UKRI funding service team, who were building a new funding application system, to share our findings and make sure the experience and metadata mapped across the 2 products.

 We then created a new funding opportunity workflow and template.
-We tested these with both writers of funding opportunities and users so that the right content was presented via the right channel.
+And tested these with both writers of funding opportunities and service users to make sure the right content was presented via the right channel.

 Content design and strategy